Sturgis Motorcycle Rally: Television

-Starting in 2009 an American reality television series began airing on the truTV network: Full Throttle Saloon, showing the inner operations at the world's largest biker bar just prior to the rally opening and for the duration of the rally each year.
+Starting in 2009 an American reality television series began airing on the truTV network, Full Throttle Saloon, showing the inner operations at the world's largest biker bar just prior to the rally opening and for the duration of the rally each year.

-Sturgis was also featured on American Pickers Season 4, Episode 6, "What Happens In Sturgis ...".
+Sturgis was also featured on American Pickers season 4, episode 6, "What Happens In Sturgis ...".
 Originally aired January 2, 2012, on the History Channel. "...
-When Mike tells Frank let's pack up for a trip to South Dakota, Frank says he can't.
+When Mike tells Frank to pack up for a trip to South Dakota, Frank says he can't.
 He's secretly going to his 30th annual trip to the legendary Sturgis motorcycle rally, but says he'll cover the shop ...".
 Sturgis has also been featured in the TV Show Pawn Stars in which Richard and Corey Harrison visit Sturgis with Chumlee Russell on his birthday.